-Formed in 2012 by Professors Daniel Markovits and Owen Fiss, the Yale Institute of International Arbitration promotes the academic study of emerging trends in the field of investment arbitration with particular concentration on cases involving Latin American countries.
-The Institute organizes panel discussions for practicing lawyers featuring renowned scholars.
+Started in 2012 by Professors Daniel Markovits and Owen Fiss, the Yale International Arbitration Breakfast Roundtable series promotes the academic study of emerging trends in the field of investment arbitration with particular concentration on cases involving Latin American countries in a format designed for practicing lawyers .
 In April 2012 the presenters focused on contextualizing the growing importance of Latin America in international investment arbitration considered in terms of annulments, multi-party arbitration, and corruption or fraud.
 In April 2013 the focus will be shifted to the interplay of distinct, competing paradigms for international investment dispute resolution.
+The focus in 2014 is on the future of international investment arbitration in Latin America.
 Continuing Legal Education credit is available for participants registered with the New York Bar.
-For more information on the Institute or to register for our April 2 event, please contact Bradley.Hayes@yale.edu
+For more information on the Institute or to register for the next event, please contact Bradley.Hayes@yale.edu

 March 3, 2013